The Accruals (Matching) Concept: Aligning Revenues and Expenses

 C. Cash Flow Disconnect

-Since the accruals concept separates performance from cash flow, businesses may appear profitable on paper but face cash shortages in reality, requiring careful cash management.
+Since the accruals concept separates performance from cash flow, businesses may appear profitable on paper but face cash shortages in reality.
+Effective cash flow management is therefore essential to complement accrual accounting and ensure financial stability.

 6. Applications of the Accruals Concept